On computing and the complexity of computing higher-order $U$-statistics, exactly

-corresponds to an Euler trail (i.e., a sequence of edges in which consecutive edges share a common endpoint, visiting every edge of the graph exactly once without repetition.) in the quotient graph $\graphform{\calA_7} / \pi^* = \completegraphp{4}$.
+which forms an Euler trail (i.e., a sequence of edges in which consecutive edges share a common endpoint, visiting every edge of the graph exactly once without repetition.) in the quotient graph $\graphform{\calA_7} / \pi^* = \completegraphp{4}$.

 However, by Corollary~4.1 in \citet{bondy1976graph}, a connected undirected graph admits an Euler trail if and only if it has exactly $0$ or $2$ vertices of odd degree.
 Since $\completegraphp{4}$ has $4$ vertices, each of degree $3$, all vertices have odd degrees, and thus no Euler trail exists.
 This contradiction shows that no partition $\pi^*$ can produce $\completegraphp{4}$ as a quotient graph of $\graphform{\calA_7}$. \end{proof}